ParmeshwarMurmu/Artists/README.md

-After successfull Login to You are going to see your profile at top right corner of you application.
+After successfull Login to User is going to see its profile at top right corner of the application.

 ![Artist_Profile](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/837f3dae-64cb-4215-ae11-4d85d51c29b7)

 ## Upload Your Art

 Step 3.
-After Successful Login on the top right corner you will see a submit button and on clicking on the button you will redirect to another page where you can Upload your art.
+After Successful Login on the top right corner User Can see a submit button and on clicking on the button user will redirect to another page where user can Upload their art.

 ![Artist Uploads](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/d2bd6ce1-0d6a-4974-9da6-fbce46e5c284)